 Access management tools give people this control.
 It ensures a user’s consent is always enforced before access is given (denied or withdrawn) to their data.
-For example, a babysitter wouldn’t be able to see personal details of the homeowner.
+For example, a babysitter wouldn’t be able to see the personal details of the homeowner.

 These platforms can also push a user’s delete data request to any back-end system that stored personal information about them.

 But, it goes further than that.
-They manage the lifecycle of a users’ consent and ensure that a repository of all the recorded consents a user has given or denied over time, exists.
-Consent receipts can be retrieved, should unlawful data access disputes occur.
+They manage the lifecycle of a users’ consent and ensure that a repository of all the recorded consents a user has given or denied over time exists.
+Consent receipts can be retrieved should unlawful data access disputes occur.

-Users choose whether others can track how they use the device, The access platform enforces these choices.
+Users choose whether others can track how they use the device.
+The access platform enforces these choices.
 For example, you don’t want your landlord to see how you use devices.

 Access platforms provide IoT vendors with better insights into how their devices are being used.

-Advanced access platforms let device owners share their device with friends and family without sharing credentials.
+Advanced access platforms let device owners share their devices with friends and family without sharing credentials.
 One device may be linked to multiple individual accounts.
 IoT vendors get to see how many users use their devices and how they actually interact on an individual level.
 This unique knowledge helps vendors improve their product management, build better products and target their marketing.

-Advanced access management within consumer IoT offers enormous benefits to device owners, users and vendors.
+Advanced access management within consumer IoT offers enormous benefits to device owners, users, and vendors.
 And, as the consumer IoT continues to develop, so will the opportunities and importance of access platforms.